genvidbench/GenVidBench/README.md

 News
 ---
+2025/11/09: Good news!
+Our paper has been accepted by AAAI 2026.
+And in the near future we'll release the latest paper and a 6.7M dataset, which will be the largest dataset in the field.

 2025/02/11: Update the download link and fixed the bug.
 Note that we uploaded the ID of Pair1 in the original dataset to path 'data/sampled_dataset_uuid.zip'.
 Due to copyright restrictions, We can't provide these videos directly.
 You can select the corresponding video from these three data sets Vript/HD-VG-130M/VidProM based on these IDs.

 2025/01/25: The training code is released.